Hot Stone Massage

-Stone therapy is a variant of classic massage therapy when smooth heated stones formed out of volcanic rocks and maintaining the heat energy are placed on reflexogenic zones.
+Stone therapy is a variation of classic massage therapy when smooth heated stones formed out of volcanic rocks and maintaining the heat energy are placed on reflexogenic zones.

 Sometimes a massage specialist uses them for massaging certain parts of the body.

-This method is based on experience of the Indians in Arizona who used stones for treatment.
-They used to heat up the stones and used them for rubbing the body and bones in this way absorbing energy of the stones.
+This method is based on the experience of the Arizona Indians who used stones for healing.
+They used to heat up the stones and rub the body and bones in this way absorbing the energy of the stones.
 Nowadays this method is considered to be an excellent way to regain physical and mental harmony.

 When the stones are heated up to approximately 45 degrees, they retain the temperature for a half an hour or an hour, depending on the size of the stones.

-- Technique “Warm–cold”.
+- “Warm–cold” technique.
 One stone is heated up and the other one is cooled down; this results in a sensation of contrast.

-- Use of stones for massage (massage is performed on the body).
+- Use of stones for massage (massaging the body).

-- Use of stones for putting pressure on acupuncture points.
+- Use of stones to put pressure on acupuncture points.

-Massage effects: reduces pain, stress, pressure and fatigue; relaxes muscles, gives the body energy; heat affects dilation of blood vessels, activates microcirculation, and improves penetration of the active components.
+Massage effects: reduces pain, stress, tension, and fatigue; relaxes muscles, gives energy to the body; heat affects the dilation of blood vessels, activates microcirculation, and improves penetration of the active components.

-It is a delicate therapeutic and preventive measure for adjustment of bone position in the entire body, relaxing muscles and the connective tissue, restoring the natural balance of the body, when the body, mind, and soul interact in harmony.
+It is a delicate therapeutic and preventive remedy that corrects the position of bones throughout the body, relaxes muscles and the connective tissue, restores the natural balance of the body, when the body, mind, and soul interact in harmony.

-Massage consists of: breathing, squashing, stretching, and relaxation as well as elements of the manual technique.
+Massage consists of elements of breathing, finger pressure, stretching, and relaxation as well as manual techniques.

-- The body gains more freedom, tissue elasticity improves, muscle tension soothes, pain reduces.
+- The body gains more freedom, improved tissue elasticity, decreased muscle tension, reduced pain.

 Duration: 1 hour.
-Massage is performed for preventive or treatment purposes.
+Massage is performed for preventive or therapeutic purposes.
 Recommendations for preventive purposes: once a month; for treatment: daily or every second day.
 Recommended course: 10 procedures.

-Tuina (tui means push, na means grab) is the best Chinese massage technique consisting of such steps as pressing, vibration, and stretching.
+Tuina (tui means to push, na means to grab) – China’s most famous massage technique - consists of such steps as pressing, vibration, and stretching.
 Deep massage is performed by using fingers, palms, wrists, forearms, elbows.
-The objective of Tuina is regulation of the flow of the vital energy QI (chi), it improves blood and lymph circulation, it is well-known for its revitalizing and relaxing properties.
+The objective of Tuina massage is the regulation of the flow of vital energy QI (chi).
+It improves blood and lymph circulation and is well-known for its revitalizing and relaxing properties.

-The basis of Tuina therapy is regulation of yin and yang by eliminating excess or filling shortage in this way restoring harmonious condition of the body.
-Blockage of meridians, i.e. the agreed lines joining respective anatomical points, becomes the cause of a disease, and Tuina harmonizes the Qi (chi) of meridians, i.e. the flow of the inner energy, by affecting activity of certain organs and tissues allowing the body to heal itself.
-The massage involves patting, pressing, palpitating, stimulating acupressure points seeking for a desired effect.
+The basis of Tuina therapy is the regulation of yin and yang by eliminating excess or filling the deficiency, thus restoring the body to a harmonious condition.
+Blockage of meridians, i.e., the agreed lines connecting the respective anatomical points, becomes the cause of a disease.
+Tuina harmonizes the Qi (chi) of the meridians, influencing the flow of the inner energy, thus affecting the activity of certain organs and tissues, and allowing the body to heal itself.
+During the massage, the acupressure points are flattened, pressed, palpated, and stimulated to achieve the desired effect.

-Tuina therapy is one of the basis of the traditional Chinese medicine.
-Its history dates back to the ancient times, it is the oldest massage technique which was developed in China and existing for about four millennia.
-Thousands of years ago it accepted the basic theory of the traditional Chinese medicine as its theoretical background and it was being developed along with continuous clinical trials.
-Tuina therapy is appreciated by many people due to its significant therapeutic in treatment and prevention of diseases, great results in health of the body and pleasant manual therapy methods.
-Nowadays, as the society steps forward in a fast pace and the science keeps developing continuously, Tuina therapy is still very respected in the medical world, because it is a type of actual manual treatment that does not cause any side effect to the body.
+Tuina therapy is one of the foundations of traditional Chinese medicine.
+Its history dates back to the ancient times.
+It is the oldest massage technique which originated in China and has existed for about four millennia.
+Thousands of years ago, it accepted the basic theory of traditional Chinese medicine as its theoretical background and was developed through continuous clinical research.
+Tuina therapy is appreciated by a lot of people due to its significant therapeutic effect in the treatment and prevention of diseases, excellent results in strengthening the health of the body and pleasant manual therapy methods.
+Nowadays, with the rapid advancement of society and the constant development of science, Tuina therapy remains highly respected in the medical world, because it is a type of actual manual treatment that does not cause any side effect to the body.

 Massage effects: strengthening of the immunity, improvement of blood circulation, improvement of energy flows in meridians, stimulation of biologically active points, improvement of digestion, improvement of muscle and tendon elasticity.

 Massage duration: 1 hour.
-Massage is performed for treatment and prevention.
+Massage is performed for therapeutic and preventive purposes.

-Thai yoga massage is a combination of safe, flexible exercises having deep traditions that came to Thailand based on treatment methods used in India and China.
-It is a unique body therapy system developed by combining Thai massage with elements of yoga.
-The system is based on energy flow in the body and individual organs.
+Thai Yoga Massage is a combination of safe, flexible exercises having deep traditions that came to Thailand based on treatment methods used in India and China.
+It is a unique body therapy system developed by combining Thai massage with the elements of yoga.
+The system is based on the flow of energy in the body and individual organs.
 All lines are called meridians.

 Specific body poses open energy centres and regulate its flow through the muscles, tendons, blood vessels, improves lymph flow.
-Deep muscle massage warms up the body before stretching exercises.
+A deep muscle massage warms up the body before stretching exercises.

-Massage effects: improves flexibility of the body, eliminates stress, helps to recover spiritual peace, balance, accelerates recovery after injuries and diseases.
+Massage effects: improves flexibility of the body, eliminates stress, helps to regain spiritual peace and balance, accelerates recovery after injuries and diseases.

 Duration: 1.5 hours.
-The effect of a single session corresponds to 2–3 yoga sessions, this is why it is called Thai yoga massage.
-Applied for prevention and treatment.
+The effect of a single session corresponds to 2–3 yoga sessions, therefore it is called Thai Yoga Massage.
+It is applied for preventive and treatment purposes.

 Objectives of the massage: